Giacomo Properzj

 Giacomo Properzj Incisa Beccaria di Santo Stefano (13 March 1939 – 9 January 2022) was an Italian politician.
 A member of the Italian Republican Party, he served as president of the Province of Milan from 1990 to 1992.
+Properzj sold to Silvio Berlusconi the local tv station Telemilano that later became Canale 5.
+He was the president of Azienda Trasporti Milanesi, too.
 Properzj died in Milan on 9 January 2022, at the age of 82.